 Sri lankan moors

-Sri lanka muslims represent a number of different ethnic groups: Sri Lanka Moors (1.1 million ppl.); Malays (60,000 ppl.); and Indian Moors, the majority of whom are ethnic Tamils from southern India (40,000 ppl.).
-The country shares two languages: the Tamil and the Sinhala.
-Tamil remains the language of education for the majority, up to through the university level in addition to the English studies taught in big cities.
+Sri Lankan muslims represent a number of different ethnic groups: Sri Lanka Moors (1.1 million ppl.); Malays (60,000 ppl.); and Indian Moors, the majority of whom are ethnic Tamils from southern India (40,000 ppl.).
+The country shares two languages: Tamil and the Sinhala.
+Tamil remains the language of education, for the majority, up to the university level in addition to the English studies taught in big cities.

 Once the Muslim Arabs settled in India, around the eighth/ninth century, they traveled south to reach Sri Lanka.
 It is believed that they married within Sinhala communities and began to be a powerful merchant class.
 According to the historian, Ibn Battuta, in the 13th century Colombo (the Capital) was a muslim city.
 The spreading of Islam in Sri Lanka was due to an Arabized dialect written in Arabic script (not in use today) and the narration of the prophet's life which grew within the community.
 After that, the conversation and the influence of the Islamic faith began.